Heythrop College, University of London

 Heythrop College, University of London, was a constituent college of the University of London between 1971 and 2018, last located in Kensington Square, London.
 It comprised the university's specialist faculties of philosophy and theology with social sciences, offering undergraduate and postgraduate degree courses and five specialist institutes and centres to promote research.

-It had a close affiliation with the Roman Catholic Church, through the British Province of the Society of Jesus (Jesuits) whose scholarly tradition went back to a 1614 exiled foundation in Belgium and whose extensive library collections it housed.
+The college had a close affiliation with the Roman Catholic Church, through the British Province of the Society of Jesus (Jesuits) whose scholarly tradition went back to a 1614 exiled foundation in Leuven, Belgium, and whose extensive library collections it housed.
 While maintaining its denominational links and ethos the college welcomed all faiths and perspectives, women as well as men.

 Through Heythrop's close links with the Jesuits, it also served as the London centre for Fordham University, a Jesuit university in the United States.
 Other external groups, including A Call To Action (ACTA, British Catholic Association), also used meeting facilities on the site.

 Following unsuccessful negotiations with St Mary's University, Twickenham, another British university, and amid some controversy, in June 2015 the college's governing body decided that the college would cease to be an independent constituent of the University of London, in 2018.
 It formally terminated operations and left the University of London on 31 January 2019.
 It was the first significant UK higher education institution to completely close permanently (not including mergers and name changes) since the dissolution of the original University of Northampton in 1265.

 Twentieth-century name

-The college acquired its name, Heythrop, from its 46 year sojourn at Heythrop Hall, a Grade II* listed early 18th-century country house in Italian Baroque style, 1 mi southeast of Heythrop village in Oxfordshire.
+The college acquired its name, Heythrop, from its 46 years at Heythrop Hall, a Grade II* listed early 18th-century country house in Italian Baroque style, 1 mi southeast of Heythrop village in Oxfordshire.
 The English province of the Society of Jesus bought the dilapidated house and grounds in 1926 as a training centre for their scholastics.
 During its stay, the house was altered and enlarged, not always in a style sympathetic to the original architectural concept.
 In 1926 two wings were added to the north front built of Hornton ironstone from north Oxfordshire, much darker and browner than the stone used to build the original house in the 18th century.

 In 1952, the indoor real tennis court was converted into a chapel and in 1965, a library was added.
 In 1960, two halls of residence were added in the grounds in contemporary style.

 In 1970 the Jesuit province moved its facilities to London after it had negotiated for the centre's faculties of theology and philosophy to become part of London University.
 It sold its Oxfordshire estate to the National Westminster Bank Group which turned the house and its precincts into a training and conference centre.